daque-dev/viare/.github/CONTRIBUTING.md

 From develop, we have multiple branches.
 Branches with meaningful names related to what is being developed inside each branch.

+A branch name must be short and descriptive, all lowercase.
+Again, keep modularity in mind.
+For branches with multiple words `use-hyphens`.

 Once a new function or a bug-fix is implemented, we [create a Pull Request](#pull-requests) to merge changes back into `develop`.